 I love tamales, but I don't like spending days making them, so I've come up with a simple and delicious tamale recipe.
-When you taste my flavorful tamales, you be surprise how great they truly are!
+When you taste my flavorful tamales, you will be surprised how great they truly are!—Donna Wilkinson, Lakeside, California

 - 4-3/4 cups masa harina